nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/persistent-storage/volumes.md

 ### Detach a volume

+#### Using NERC's Horizon dashboard

 To detach a mounted volume by going back to "Manage Attachments" and choosing Detach Volume.

 This will popup the following interface to proceed:

 ![Detach a volume](images/detach-volume-from-an-instance.png)

+#### Using openstack client

+Then use the openstack command line interface to detach the volume from the VM:

+    openstack server remove volume test-vm my-volume

+where "test-vm" is the virtual machine and the second parameter, "my-volume" is the volume created before and attached to the VM and can be shown in `openstack volume list`.

+Check that the volume is in state 'available' again.

+If that's the case, the volume is now ready to either be attached to another virtual machine or, if it is not needed any longer, to be [completely deleted](#delete-volumes) (please note that this step cannot be reverted!).

 ### Attach an existing volume to an instance